Teukolsky on slowly-rotating Kerr-de Sitter in the vanishing $\Lambda$ limit: Introduction

 The Kerr family $\g_{M,a}$ and the Kerr-de Sitter family $\g_{M,a,\La}$ are the main families of stationary solutions of interest in this article and represent rotating black hole solutions to \zcref{eq:EVE} with $\Lambda=0$ and $\Lambda>0$ respectively.
 In the standard Boyer-Lindquist coordinates $(t,r,\th,\phi)$, the metric $\g_{M,a,\La}$ reads

 with

 where $M$ is the mass of the black hole and $|a|$ its angular momentum per unit mass.
 The expression of the Kerr metric $\g_{M,a}$ in Boyer-Lindquist coordinates can be deduced from \zcref[noname]{KdS first expression} by setting $\La=0$.
-In Kerr, the subextremality condition on the angular momentum reads $\abs*{a}< M$, but in \KdS, the condition is more complicated.
-Since we are only concerned with slowly-rotating black holes, we will not give a detailed explanation here, but refer the interested reader to \cite{petersenStationarityFredholmTheory2024}.
+A horizon is subextremal if its surface gravity is positive, and we say that spacetime is subextremal if all relevant Killing horizons are subextremal.
+In the case of Kerr, since there is only one horizon, namely, the event horizon, this condition reduces to the condition that the angular momentum satisfies $\abs*{a}< M$.
+This is equivalent to the condition that $\evalAt*{\Delta}_{\Lambda=0}$ has two distinct real roots.
+For \KdS, the condition that both the event horizon and the cosmological horizon are subextremal reduces to the parameter condition

+which is clearly verified for $\abs*{a}, \Lambda \ll 1$.
+At a more practical level, the subextremality condition of \KdS{} is satisfied if $\Delta$ has four distinct real roots.
+For a more in-depth discussion of the behavior of subextremal waves on \KdS, we refer the interested reader to \cite{petersenStationarityFredholmTheory2024}.

 Thanks to the explicit forms of the metrics in Boyer-Lindquist coordinates in \zcref[noname]{KdS first expression}, we immediately see that the convergence $\g_{M,a,\La}\longrightarrow \g_{M,a}$ as $\La\to 0$ holds pointwise.
 However, due to the global geometry of Kerr and Kerr-de Sitter, this limit is singular.
-This can be seen on their Penrose diagrams (see \zcref{fig:penrose}).
+This can be seen on their Penrose diagrams, see \zcref{fig:penrose}.

 Kerr is an asymptotically flat spacetime and in the region far from the black hole, is dominated by its Minkowskian structure. \KdS{} on the other hand, forms a cosmological horizon at $r\sim \Lambda^{-\frac{1}{2}}$.
 As a result, the convergence $\g_{M,a,\La}\longrightarrow \g_{M,a}$ cannot hold globally and is only uniform on a region where $r\ll \La^{-\half}$.